MikhailSukhanov/DS_projects/README.md

-# DS_projects
-Data Science projects
+## Data Science projects
+This repository contains:
+- Two studies of the Titanic dataset.
+- A study of the House Prices dataset.